vdjonsson/abopt/README.md

 ### mutate

-`abopt mutate` mutates an antibody given a list of mutations, and generates a structure for each mutation.
+`abopt mutate` mutates an a structure given a list of mutations, and generates a structure for each mutation/mutation list.

 > `input: filename str of molecular structure to mutate`

-> `input: chain str of the chain to repair`
+> `input: chain str of the chain to mutate used when mutating locations`

-> `input: mutations array list of mutations in the form WT (wild type) amino acid, chain, PDB location, MUT (mutation) amino acid, eg: TH28I`
+> `input: mutations array list of mutations or locations comma delimited, eg: TH28I, YH58F `
+> `input: location array list of locations to mutate, all amino acids comma delimited, eg: 28-58, 75 `

-> `input: repair bool True if structure to mutate requires repair after mutating`
+> `input: repair bool True if structure(s) to mutate requires repair after mutating`

-> `output: PDB file of molecular structure mutated`
+> `output: PDB files of mutated and repaired if specfied molecular structures `

 ### scan
 `abopt scan` mutational scanning on a subset of locations or a chain.